acryptos/docs.acryptos.com/faq.md

 ### 3. How the auto-compounding works \(and what is the Workers tab\)?

-* Currently there is a bot that automatically does that couple times a day.
+* Currently there is a bot that automatically harvests each Vault couple times a day.
-* There is also a Workers tab, where anyone can manually harvest each Vault \(and get the associated fee\).
+* There is also the Workers tab, where anyone can manually harvest each Vault (and get the associated fee).

   The Workers tab is just a backup, the normal user does not have to use it.